microct-ana-unibe-ch/microvasculature-manuscript/content/submission/03_tomography_of_materials_and_structures/02_revision2/answer_to_reviewers.md

 > Reading the revised manuscript, it is clear that it has been improved in depth compared to the first draft.
 > For example, the literature cited in the Introduction is now much more complete following this revision.

-We thank the anonymous reviewer for recognizing the work we have put into the revision of our manuscript.
+We thank the anonymous reviewer for recognizing the work we have put into revising our manuscript.

 > Nevertheless, some conceptual doubts remain about your study, which are also supported by the answers you provided to the other reviewer's questions.
 > In particular, it is not clear what the purpose of this study is; is it a methodological study?